canarybuilds/zulip/templates/zerver/help/import-from-slack.md

 {end_tabs}

-### Import your data into Zulip
+### Import your data into Feniks Chat

-To start using Zulip, you will need to choose between Feniks Chat Cloud and self-hosting Zulip.
+To start using Feniks Chat, you will need to choose between Feniks Chat Cloud and self-hosting Feniks Chat.
 For a simple managed solution, with no setup or maintenance overhead, you can [sign up](/new/) for Feniks Chat Cloud with just a few clicks.
 Alternatively, you can [self-host](/self-hosting/) your Feniks Chat organization.
 See [here](/help/zulip-cloud-or-self-hosting) to learn more.